-See Note 2, Summary of Significant Accounting Policies - Recent Accounting Pronouncements in the consolidated financial statements included in this prospectus.
+See Note 2, Summary of Significant Accounting Policies - Recent Accounting Pronouncements of the consolidated financial statements for the quarter ended November 30, 2023, included in this prospectus.

 Critical Accounting Policies and Estimates

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, and expense and related disclosures.
 On an ongoing basis, management bases and evaluates estimates on historical experience and on various other market specific and other relevant assumptions believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ significantly from those estimates.
 We believe the following critical policies reflect the more significant judgments and estimates used in preparation of the consolidated financial statements.